 Mission Doctors who serve long-term staff hospitals and clinics for three years.
 Doctors serving these three-year terms spend time offering direct patient care, training staff and make a lasting impact.
 Every patient helped, every life touched, becomes an opportunity to change the course for one person, one family, or an entire community.

-Classes begin in January each year and conclude in May.
-Deadline for applications each year is September 1st.
-Once the formation is completed, doctors begin their three-year mission assignment.
-MDA provides airfare for the long-term lay missionaries, as well as insurance and a small stipend.
+Once accepted, doctors and their families join a four-month residential formation program to prepare their hearts and minds to live abroad and be of service.
+The formation program is held September through December.
+After completion, doctors begin their assignment.
+MDA provides airfare for long-term missionaries, as well as insurance and a small stipend.
 The mission sites provide room and board.

 - U.S. Citizenship

 - Good physical and mental health

 Discernment weekends for those considering long-term service are held several times a year.
 We also invite you to fill out an application form, and contact the office to learn more.